GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-29-spring-exam-testing.md

 # Spring exam - testing

+Testing is done with JUnit and the whole course centers around JUnit version 5.
+Many of the test-specific annotations being used come from JUnit 5 and not from Spring.
+If it would be solely about unit testing and not integration testing, you could test a Spring application without using Spring, just using stubs and mocks for the dependencies.

+So generally, it is good to be aware what part of the testing comes from Spring and what from JUnit.
+Spring's role is to provide the test classes with the content and configuration ressembling the application.
+You want the ApplicationContext to be used, you want to use application.properties or other configuration files, you want to activate profiles.

 ## JUnit 5 annotations

 JUnit 5 has major changes, annotation names from JUnit 4 have been replaced by new names: